top of page

 What to Expect When You’re a Vendor at the MMBOB Expo

-Being a vendor at an expo is more than setting up a table and hoping for sales—it's an opportunity to build your brand, connect with new audiences, and create long-term relationships that fuel your business.
+Being a vendor at an expo is more than just setting up a table and hoping for sales.
+It’s an opportunity to build your brand, connect with new audiences, and create long-term relationships that fuel your business.

-With the MMBOB Vendor Expo coming up on June 22, now is the perfect time to get ready.
+With the MMBOB Vendor Expo coming up on June 22, now is the perfect time to prepare.
 Whether it’s your first expo or your fifth, these tips will help you show up prepared, professional, and profitable.

 🛍️ 1.
 Start with a Strong Display

 Your booth is your storefront.
-Make sure it's visually appealing, aligned with your brand, and easy to navigate.
+Make sure it's visually appealing and easy to navigate.
+Align it with your brand.

 Must-haves: